JonasLewe/gpt5-thinking-injection/README.md

 ## Known quirks

+* It appears that if the user input is too long, ChatGPT nevertheless automatically switches to GPT-5 Thinking.
+At least this appears in the model selection in the top-left.
 * Some editors normalize `<br>` tags.
 This script uses **real blocks** (`<p>/<div>`) to create the blank line reliably.
 * If ChatGPT radically changes its DOM, these vibe‑coded heuristics may need… new vibes.